 *Start dates may vary by program and location.

 Yellow Ribbon Program and Yellow Ribbon Grant

-The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, which allows institutions of higher learning to voluntarily enter into an agreement with the U.S. Department of Veterans Affairs (VA) to fund tuition expenses and fees that exceed the annual cap established by Congress.
-Find out more about the Yellow Ribbon Program on the VA website at http://www.benefits.va.gov/gibill/yellow_ribbon.asp.
+The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, which allows institutions of higher learning to voluntarily enter into an agreement with the U.S. Department of Veterans Affairs (VA) to fund tuition expenses and fees that exceed the annual cap established by Congress.
+For more information about the Yellow Ribbon Program, visit the VA website.

 CTU has established a Yellow Ribbon Grant for eligible veterans, or qualifying dependents, who meet the Post 9/11 GI Bill® transferability requirements.
 Eligibility and amounts are determined on an annual basis (on or after August 1) by the Department of Veteran’s Affairs based on highest in-state undergraduate rate at a public college or university.

 The Yellow Ribbon Grant matches the VA Contributions to tuition and fees payments over the annual cap made to the school.

 To be eligible for the Yellow Ribbon Grant, a veteran must: